Accessibility in UX Design

 What is Accessible UX Design (and Why is it Important)?

-Simply put, accessible UX design is about making a digital experience accessible for all, regardless of their circumstance, background, or ability.
-The goal behind an accessible design is to create UX and design elements that fulfill the needs of an end user.
+Accessible UX design is about making digital experiences accessible for all, regardless of circumstance, background, or ability.
+The goal is to create a UX that fulfills the needs of end users.

 Why is Accessibility Important?